Article Categories

 In the code snippet above, we first check if the browser supports speech recognition by checking the existence of the SpeechRecognition or webkitSpeechRecognition objects.
 If supported, we create a new instance of the SpeechRecognition object and configure its settings.
 We set continuous to true to allow continuous speech recognition and interimResults to false to only receive final results.
 Finally, we define an event handler onresult to process the recognized speech.

-If speech recognition is supported in the browser, it will start listening for speech input.
-Once speech is recognized, it will log the recognized speech in the console.
+If speech recognition is supported in the browser, it will start listening for speech input when the button is clicked.
+Once speech is recognized, it will display the recognized speech on the webpage.

 Capturing and Processing User Speech